 Social equity is central to our purpose, as we seek a just society in which all individuals have ample opportunities to thrive and outcomes are not determined by one’s heritage, physical characteristics, beliefs, residence or inclusion in any particular group.
 Social inequities directly challenge many different groups of people and in many different sectors of our society, and we all suffer when some are excluded from their full potential.

 The scope of this grant program is limited to advancing social equity in St. Cloud, Minnesota and/or the immediate vicinity.
-The focus of our social equity grantmaking is the reduction of unfair disparities for disadvantaged communities and at-risk populations in St. Cloud, Minnesota and for positive change in attitudes, practices and policies that lead to equitable outcomes for those communities.
-This includes, but is not limited to, disparities and inequities of race, class, religion, gender, age, immigrant status, sexual orientation, and ability, as well as inequities related to COVID-19.
+We aim to reduce unfair disparities for disadvantaged communities and at-risk populations in St. Cloud, Minnesota and make positive change in attitudes, practices and policies that lead to equitable outcomes for those communities.
+This includes, but is not limited to, disparities and inequities of race, class, religion, gender, sexual orientation, age, immigrant status, and ability.

 To address this theme, the Foundation awards grants through two open, competitive grant application cycles.